abryson-redhat/argocd-demo/README.md

 ###### Application Set details
-<p>ArgoCD has 2 controllers for managing application deployment events.
-The first is the `Application` controller.
+ArgoCD has 2 controllers for managing application deployment events.
+The first is the **Application** controller.
 It manages events triggered by Application resources.
-The second is the `ApplicationSet` controller.
-It manages events triggered by ApplicationSet resources.</p>
+The second is the **ApplicationSet** controller.
+It manages events triggered by ApplicationSet resources.

-<p>An <span style="color:blue">ApplicationSet</span> is simply a set of applications.
+An <span style="color:blue">ApplicationSet</span> is simply a set of applications.
 It implements a number of [generators](https://argocd-applicationset.readthedocs.io/en/stable/Generators/).
 We are primarily interested in the [Git Generator](https://argocd-applicationset.readthedocs.io/en/stable/Generators-Git/).
-Specifically, the Git Directory generator.</p>
+Specifically, the Git Directory generator.